Police OfficerJob Description:

 - the ability to learn facts and procedures quickly

-- the ability to work in a team (teamwork)
+- the ability to work in a team (teamwork skills)

 You’ll need to contact your local police force to apply.